FOR BOOKINGS, MESSAGE US AT Instagram @balabacpalawan FB Messenger

 Tent Camping and Cottages

-For group tours and private tours, the default accommodation is tent camping.
-If you are a solo joiner, we will pool you with another joiner of the same gender.
+For group tours and private tours, the default accommodation is tent camping with a mat and pillow.
+If you are a solo joiner, we will provide a single person tent.
 If you are a couple, you will have your own tent.
-The rest, you will have to bring: a blanket or malong or jacket.

 Open cottages are also available for our guests for free.
 You can leave your big bags here securely, hang out during meals or hang your hammock.